Background

-Explore the El (L Shaped) Temple in Byblos - an ancient marvel showcasing exquisite architecture and rich cultural history.
+Explore El (L Shaped) Temple in Byblos, a historical landmark revealing the ancient world's architectural beauty and rich cultural heritage.

 4.4